argilla-io/argilla/docs/getting_started/advanced_setup_guides.rst

 By default, the Rubrix server will look for your ES endpoint at ``http://localhost:9200``.
 But you can customize this by setting the ``ELASTICSEARCH`` environment variable.
+Have a look at the list of available `environment variables`_ to further configure the Rubrix server.

 Since the Rubrix server is built on fastapi, you can launch it using **uvicorn** directly: